iamazadi/Porta.jl/README.md

 # Geometrizer
-Geometrize the quantum instead of quantizing the geometry!
+Quantize the geometry instead of geometrizing the quantum!

 ![the Hopf fibration](plot.png "The Hopf fibration")